pantheon-systems/documentation/source/_docs/migrate-drupal-gardens.md

 Manually import the site outside of our importer tool if any of the following apply:

-- Your site exceeds file size limit for uploads.
+- Your site exceeds file size limit for uploads
-- Your site requires an upstream to an organizational or public distribution.
+- Your site requires an upstream to an organizational or public distribution
-- You would like to preserve the site's existing Git history.
+- You want to preserve the site's existing Git history

 Import code, database, and files after creating the site using a combination of command line tools (Git, mysql-cli, and rsync) or with Git and the Site Dashboard's Workflow tool.
 See [Migrate to Pantheon: Manual Site Import](/docs/manual-import) for detailed instructions.